-Purpose: Sets basic parameters for calculating the imaginary and real part of the inter-band and intra-band contribution to the linear dielectric tensor within the RPA approximation.
-This keyword is specified once to set parameters for the dielectric tensor calculation.
+Purpose: Sets basic parameters for calculating the imaginary and real part of the inter-band and intra-band contribution to the linear dielectric tensor within the random-phase approximation.
+This keyword is specified once in control.in to set parameters for the dielectric tensor calculation.